Dione Lucas was a food writer, teacher and starred in one of the first television cooking programs in the world.

 A scholarship fund, the “Dione Lucas Scholarship Fund” was set up in her memory at the Culinary Institute of America in New Haven, Connecticut.
 It is not known if the fund is still extant.

-At her death, her papers were willed to Marion Gorman, who placed them with the Arthur and Elizabeth Schlesinger Library at the Radcliffe Institute for Advanced Study, Harvard University.
+In the 1990s, at the urging of Julia Child, Gorman donated the papers to the Arthur and Elizabeth Schlesinger Library at the Radcliffe Institute for Advanced Study, Harvard University.
 Schinto, Jeanne.
 Remembering Dione Lucas.
 Page 35.

 - 1936.
 Au Petit Cordon Bleu: an array of recipes from the ‘École du Petit cordon bleu,’ 29 Sloane Street, London.
 With Rosemary Hume.